Hasslius/local-ai-rocm/README.md

 Your AI stack is now running.
 All that's left is to connect the GUI to the backend.

 1. Open your web browser and navigate to **`http://localhost:3002`**.
-    > **Note:** We use port `3002` in this guide because `3001` is a common port for other development services (including Metasploit, which we found in testing).
+    > **Note:** I use port `3002` in this guide because `3001` is a common port for other development services (including Metasploit, which we found in testing).
 If you need to use a different port, you can easily change it by editing the `ports:` line in the `docker-compose.yml` file.
 2. Follow the AnythingLLM setup wizard.
 3. When you reach **LLM Preference**, select **Ollama**.
 4. In the **Ollama Base URL** field, enter: **`http://ollama-gpu:11434`**